andrey-minaev/Academic_site/content/work_in_progress/Platform Switching/index.md

 tags:
 title: "Platform Switching: Steering of Consumers by Exclusive Content"
 ---
-The paper studies the consumers’ switching between the platforms, in finding access to the content provided by the platforms.
-Using rich and unique panel data from an internet service provider (ISP), I test predictions of the model.
-The platforms steer consumers switching by providing access to the exclusive content not available on other platforms.
-The steering has a long-term effect, making consumers stay with the new platform even when they do not get access to this exclusive content anymore.
+The paper explores consumer switching between platforms in seeking access to the content provided by the platforms.
+The platforms manage consumer switching by providing access to the exclusive content not available on other platforms.
+The steering has a long-term effect, making consumers to stay on the new platform, even if they no longer have access to this exclusive content.
+Using rich and unique panel data from an internet service provider, I estimate the mechanism described above.